JaydevSR/IISERB-s_favorite_algorithms/README.md

 Implementation of the Bellman-Ford algorithm in python.

 Running the python file returns the Minimum Spanning Tree obtained by implementing the algorithm on a directed graph.
-In order calculate the Vertex distance from the Source Vertex , just the add the weights of all the edges in the path from the souce vertex to the Vertex.
+In order calculate the Vertex distance from the Source vertex, just the add the weights of all the edges in the path from the source vertex to the Vertex.